 As the two largest big cats, a common question is whether a tiger or lion would win in a fight.
-Today, the ranges of two animals don’t overlap.
+Today, the ranges of the two animals don’t overlap.
 Tigers live throughout Asia, while only a small population of lions still exists in the continent and is confined to a single national park in India.

-However, with tigers having recently been spotted near this national park for the first time in 27 years, the question of “who would win in a fight between lions and tigers” might finally have a stand off in the wild!
+However, with tigers having recently been spotted near this national park for the first time in 27 years, the question of “who would win in a fight between lions and tigers” might finally have a standoff in the wild!

 Most conflicts between lions and tigers have occurred in captivity.
 One famous incident at the Ankara Zoo in 2010 saw a Tiger enter a lion’s exhibit.
 The battle didn’t last long, with a single swipe from the tiger severing the lion’s jugular.
-Another conflict between a lion and tiger occurred at New York City’s Bronx Zoo in 1914.
-The battle lasted much longer, but had a similar result with the tiger eventually breaking the back of the lion.
+Another conflict between a lion and a tiger occurred at New York City’s Bronx Zoo in 1914.
+The battle lasted much longer but had a similar result with the tiger eventually breaking the back of the lion.

-So, the short answer is that in battles between lions and tigers, tigers have generally held the upper hand and won in fights.
+So, the short answer is that in battles between lions and tigers, tigers have generally held the upper hand and won fights.

-However, bear in mind that these fights are in captivity and in the wild where tigers are solitary and lions have group structures, the results could be far different.
+However, bear in mind that these fights are in captivity, and in the wild where tigers are solitary and lions have group structures, the results could be far different.
 One group of six male lions nicknamed the Mapogo lion coalition banded together in South Africa and controlled an estimated 170,000 acres.
 The coalition killed more than 100 rivals before they met their demise.
 In a battle between tigers and a group as ferocious as the Mapogo coalition, our money is on the lions.

-Can Lions and Tigers Get Along?
+Can Tiger and Lion Get Along?